ankane/pgsync/README.md

 # pgsync

+> :warning: this is a HACKED version of pgsync to support schema-mapping.
+It has only been tested with specific use cases and may not work for all scenarios.

 Sync data from one Postgres database to another (like `pg_dump`/`pg_restore`).
 Designed for:

 - **speed** - tables are transferred in parallel